datawhalechina/math-for-ai/book/【MML 翻译】Chapter 3 Analytic Geometry.md

 1 & 2 &2 \\ 2 & 4 & 4 \\ 2 & 4 & 4
 \end{matrix} \right] . \tag{3.47}
 $$

+Let us now choose a particular x and see whether it lies in the subspace spanned by b.
+For x =  1 1 1 > , the projection is

 $$
 \pi_{U}(x) = P_{\pi}(x) = \frac{1}{9} \left[ \begin{matrix}